 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 Sweet and Sour Salmon

 - 4 (6 oz) skinless salmon fillets

-- 3 1/2 tsp vegetable oi, divided
+- 3 1/2 tsp olive oil or vegetable oil, divided

 - 2 tsp finely peeled and minced ginger

 - 1 1/2 Tbsp soy sauce

 - 2 Tbsp honey